 Thorong La pass was opened to foreigners in 1977 then, each year thousands of travelers enjoy the trendy thrills of Thorong La.
 With all the excitement trekkers begin their trek too early in the morning as the weather is too windy at Thorong La afternoon and it is better to pass Thorong La in the first half of the day.
-The day to pass Thorong La is the tough one and sucks all the energy but the views, surrounding and wilderness of Thorong La refills the heart and memories of trekkers to walk further.
+The day to pass Thorong La is the tough one and sucks all the energy but the views, surrounding, and wilderness of Thorong La refill the heart and memories of trekkers to walk further.
 Lots of trekkers just attempt Thorong La Trek without completing Annapurna Circuit Trek.

 Mustang in Annapurna Circuit Trek

 Mustang is divided into two sub-regions, Lower and Upper.
 This is a high-altitude trans-Himalayan region spread over 3,640 square kilometers in area.
-79.8 % of the Mustang area is covered with the Trans-Himalayan climate zone.
+79.8 % of the Mustang area is covered by the Trans-Himalayan climate zone.
 (Read more)